pat/blog/_posts/2017-01-10-changing-the-date.markdown

   - politics
   - respect
   - limbr
+excerpt: "January 26th in Australia is a day that marks invasion, genocide and dispossession.
+Using that date as Australia Day is offensive and disrespectful."
 ---

 Historically, January 26th in Australia is a day that marks invasion, genocide and dispossession.
 Using that date as _Australia Day_ - ostensibly an occasion to celebrate our country - is offensive and disrespectful.